 Even in times of economic uncertainty, nurses are always able to find positions in which to work.

-Nursing is still one of the famous profession for women in Germany.
-Because nurses are so ingrained in society, there will always be a need for them no matter what happens.
+Nursing is still one of the most popular professions for women in Germany.
+Because nurses are so ingrained in society, there will always be a need for them, no matter what happens.

 All the people who are working in Germany enjoy social security and its benefits.
 However, they also need to pay monthly contributions in order to use them later or upon request.

 Social security contains different sectors such as health insurance, unemployment, pensions, and different nursing care.
-All payments together take a significant part of worker salary.
+All payments together take a significant part of a worker’s salary.

 Germany has the second-highest social security contribution for a single person, above only Slovenia at 22,10%.

 Here are the exact numbers for each of them:

 Similar to elsewhere, Germany’s social security system is mainly funded through contributions paid by both working people and their employers.
 Below you can read about each of these insurances.

 Health insurance is obligatory for all people in Germany.
 You need to have one before coming to Germany in order to obtain a visa.
 During employment, 14.6% of the gross salary goes to contribute to health insurance, 7.3% pays the employee, and 7.3% is paid by the employer.